chmouel/jira-ohsofancy/README.md

 # Usage

-Unless you override it with a flag (see `--help` for details) it will ask you interactively with `fzf` what's needed to create an issue.
+Unless you override it with a flag (see `--help` for details) it will ask you interactively with `fzf` the needed thing to create an issue.

 You can set default with environment variable for example `JIRA_PROJECT` will be used unless specified with the `--project` flag.

+If you specify the `--description-file` it will use the file content for the description.

 # Demo